ManageIQ/manageiq-pods/README.md

 Users:					system:serviceaccount:openshift-infra:build-controller,system:serviceaccount:management-infra:management-admin,system:serviceaccount:management-infra:inspector-admin,system:serviceaccount:default:router,system:serviceaccount:default:registry,<user>
 ```

-##Make a persistent volume to host MIQ database
+##Make a persistent volume to host the MIQ database

-An example NFS backed volume is provided by miq-pv.yaml, please adjust or provide your own
+An example NFS backed volume is provided by miq-pv.yaml (edit to match your settings), please skip this step you have already configured persistent storage

 _**As admin:**_